 Filling out net price calculators with your student provides a good opportunity for you have a candid discussion about cost before any college applications are submitted.
 To help get you started, we've compiled a list of links to each of our member college's net price calculator.

-You can also use the FAFSA4CASTER to get an estimate of your expected family contribution and eligibility for financial aid.
+You also can use the Federal Student Aid estimator get an estimate of your expected family contribution and eligibility for financial aid.
 This tool has fewer questions than the actual FAFSA and requires you to enter less personal information.

 When to file the FAFSA